heri/studiozenkai/content/post/bots.md

 ## Advances in Machine Learning

-In addition, research in machine learning [1] and especially [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network) promise better handling of user requests.
+In addition, research in machine learning [1] and especially [deep neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network) promise better handling of user requests.

 Machine Learning feeds real-world data to an algorithm and correlate them with positive or negative outcomes.
 After testing, the algorithm is able to predict an outcome from new data.

 A simple case would be guessing the gender.
-A researcher would pick features such as weight and height, divide the data in a learning group and a testing group.
+A researcher would pick features such as weight and height, and can set aside data to test later if parameters are good.
 A good machine learning algorithm would associate a person with shorter height and lesser weight to female gender:

 ![Gender weight height](/images/rplot.png "[Gender weight height")

-*The concept is different from bots decades ago*.
+*Using this machine learning concept in bots would provide something different from decades ago*.
 Previously, "bots" could only process discrete cases.
 In the case of gender search, a programmer would write rules.
 "If height < 65 and weight < 150 pounds, then person is female".
 But what about a person who is tall and lightweight?
 Machine learning can cover the continuity of cases and even try guessing "out-of-bounds" cases.

 Mathematically, machine learning is in essence solving an equation and doing a series of matrix multiplications and transpositions.
 It is known by researchers in universities and proved useful in industry such as signal processing or basic optical character recognition.
 However, it never had true commercial breakthrough.

-Until we had convolutional neural networks, also called deep learning.
+Until we had deep neural networks, also called deep learning.

-Convolutional neural networks, inspired by biological systems, puts multiple layers together and feeds forward data.
+Deep neural networks, inspired by biological systems, puts multiple layers together and feeds forward data.
 A layer would process a sub-section of the data, send forward a tiny bit of information, and little by little, the system would "get" the bigger picture.
-The idea was interesting but not deemed practical initially due to extreme cost of computation.
+Other deep neural networks correlate the sequence of data, making sense for example of word order in a sentence.
+The idea of deep neural networks was interesting but not deemed practical initially due to extreme cost of computation.
 A traditional machine learning algorithm already needs fast computers, so how can you find a computer able to process 10, 12, or 30 layers?
-What changed mainly was the use of graphic user cards, such as NVIDIA's, to get realistic training times.
+Graphic Processing Unit cards, such as NVIDIA's, brought however realistic training times.
 A gaming laptop with Torch or caffe libraries can do successful image analysis, natural language processing or beat champions in the case of Google's AlphaGo.

 Crafting a successful a machine learning algorithm is not trivial.
-Convolutional neural networks are even more complex:
+Deep neural networks are even more complex:

 * There are libraries like TensorFlow which makes the job easier but it still takes a PhD or at least a Master of sciences to craft an innovative algorithm, with prerequisites in computer science and statistics.

-* Natural Language Processing needs linguists.
-Don't forget good grammar!
+* When we have amazing image and video processing, Natural Language Processing is still in its infancy.
+Lack of structured data is one of the issues.

-* If convolutional neral networks can in theory compute any function, you need diverse, extensive, and well annotated data in a field where user requests are repetitive.
+* If deep neural networks can in theory compute any function, you need diverse, extensive, and well annotated data in a field where user requests are repetitive.
 This is seldom the case.

 * It is impossible with current technology to process different requests, even with deep learning.
 For example, you cannot craft a bot good at pizza delivery requests that would also program your music playlist.
 This is the main reason Facebook is opening its Messenger Platform so third-parties can develop expertise in niches.

-* Yet a machine learning project is not guaranteed success, even with significant time or financial investment.
+* Yet a machine learning project is not guaranteed success.
+You _have to accept potential failure_, when most people think you can get a technology project succeed by throwing money and time at it.

 For example, I can get the following with data pulled from Yelp.
-However it's as much work as developing a small web app to get natural language from the bot.
+However it's as much work as developing a web app to get satisfying responses from the bot.

 ![Places recommendation](/images/italian.png "[Places recommendation]")